The top ways to accept online payments without a website

 Standalone Payment Pages

 These days, taking payments on your company's website needn't involve complex integrations or the potential headache of keeping your customers' data safe and complying with PCI DSS requirements.
-For example, Ecommpay's payment pages are hosted on a secure server and can be integrated into your website as an iFrame or lightbox, or via a simple redirect.
+For example, Ecommpay's payment pages are hosted on a secure server and can be integrated into your website as an iFrame, lightbox,, or via a simple redirect.

-Hosting payment pages away from your website on a secure server allows you to dynamically modify the options you present to customers, depending upon their location, payment history or many other factors.
+Hosting payment pages away from your website on a secure server allows you to dynamically modify the options you present to customers, depending on their location, payment history or other factors.

 Summing up

-Customer payment behaviour has changed rapidly over the past few years, with COVID-19 restrictions accelerating the move towards exclusively digital forms of payment.
+Customer payment behaviour has changed rapidly in recent years, accelerating the move towards exclusively digital forms of payment.
 Today's consumers demand fast, simple and increasingly mobile-orientated forms of payment, so it's vitally important that your business offers a seamless shopping experience across multiple channels.

-Even if you're a bricks-and-mortar business adapting to the rapidly changing payments landscape, there are still plenty of ways of accepting payments online without a website, allowing you to scale your business rapidly and expand into new markets.
+Even if you're a brick-and-mortar business adapting to the rapidly changing payments landscape, there are still plenty of ways to accept payments online without a website, allowing you to scale your business rapidly and expand into new markets.

 Ecommpay can help you reduce operational costs and scale faster with a wide selection of payment options, from global acquiring to local bank payments and e-wallets.
 Get in touch with our expert team to learn more!